 \section{Conclusion and Future Work}

-We proposed a novel task of detecting propaganda techniques in code-switched data involving English and Roman Urdu.
-To facilitate this task, we created a publicly available corpus of 1030 code-switched texts annotated with 20 propaganda techniques.
-Based on our analysis, we conclude that modeling the multilinguality directly rather than using the translation on the code-switched text yields better results for our task which we confirm based on several experiments we conducted using different fine-tuning strategies.
+We proposed a novel task of detecting propaganda techniques in code-switched data with English and Roman Urdu.
+We created a corpus of 1,030 code-switched texts annotated with 20 propaganda techniques.
+We performed a number of experiments and we found that modeling the multilinguality directly rather than using translation of the code-switched text yields better results.

-In future work, we plan experiments of detecting propaganda techniques for code-switching using other resource-poor languages.
+In future work, we plan experiments with detecting propaganda techniques in code-switching text for other resource-poor languages.
 We further plan to expand the annotated corpus.
 We also want to fine-tune pre-trained multilingual and cross-lingual language models specifically aiming at detecting fine-grained propaganda at the fragment level.